phetsims/phet-info/doc/phet-software-design-patterns.md

 * `providedOptions` fields may be optional or required
 * [optionize](https://github.com/phetsims/phet-core/blob/master/js/optionize.ts) is used to merge `providedOptions` with default values

-Please refer to [WilderOptionsPattern.ts](https://github.com/phetsims/wilder/blob/master/js/wilder/model/WilderOptionsPatterns.ts) for additional description and examples.
+See [WilderOptionsPattern.ts](https://github.com/phetsims/wilder/blob/master/js/wilder/model/WilderOptionsPatterns.ts) for additional description and examples.

 Additional guidelines: